hackclub/help/README.md

-# Help! | Hackclub
+# Help! | Hack Club

-The official Hack club verified help website for Hackclub.
-Any questions? ask them out in [#help](https://hackclub.enterprise.slack.com/archives/C07TM4C0AQ5) on slack!
+The official Hack Club help website.
+Swing by [#help](https://hackclub.enterprise.slack.com/archives/C07TM4C0AQ5) on Slack if you have any questions!